-The planning department cannot deal with boundary disputes.
+3.13 The planning department cannot deal with boundary disputes.
 These types of problems should normally be dealt with as a private matter by the individuals concerned, which may involve instructing a solicitor or other suitably qualified professional to deal with the matter.
-We may be able to provide extracts from plans or details of application site boundaries on request but these details will also normally be available on the Council's website.